 Scholarship recipients will gain exposure to contemporary authors and texts, expand their professional network of teachers, librarians, and writers, and be inspired to bring new ideas to the institutions and communities they serve.
 Through tours of the Key West Public Library and its archives and visits to historical sites, they will engage with the local resources and history that animate the KWLS mission.

 Scholarship packages include a full waiver of the Seminar registration fee of $675 and need-based financial assistance to offset lodging costs.
 Upon request, we will also provide a letter to your employer encouraging financial support for your travel expenses.

 Priority will be given to those who have not previously received KWLS support.

-Applications for the Teacher & Librarian scholarships open March 1st, 2021.
+Applications for the Teacher & Librarian scholarships are now open.
+Deadline is June 15, 2021.